x14ngch3n/nis7021-labs/README.md

 mdbook serve --open
 ```

-Or use [`mdbook-pdf`](https://github.com/HollowMan6/mdbook-pdf/) to generate the release version of book.
+Or use [`mdbook-pdf`](https://github.com/HollowMan6/mdbook-pdf/) to generate the PDF version of book.

 ```bash
 cargo install mdbook-pdf